KonradHoeffner/hdt/paper.md

 To insulate against such problems, Semantic Web applications may integrate and query an RDF graph using libraries such as Apache Jena [@jena] for Java, RDFlib [@rdflib] for Python, librdf [@librdf] for C or Sophia [@sophia] for Rust.
-However those libraries do not scale to large RDF graphs due to their excessive memory usage, see \autoref{fig:benchmark}, which can be drastically lowered by using the Header Data Triples (HDT) binary RDF format, which can be loaded into memory in compressed form while still allowing efficient queries.
+However those libraries do not scale to large RDF graphs due to their excessive memory usage, see \autoref{fig:benchmark}, which can be drastically lowered by using the Header Dictionary Triples (HDT) binary RDF format, which can be loaded into memory in compressed form while still allowing efficient queries.
-Implementations existed for C++ [@hdtcpp] and Java [@hdtjava] but not for Rust, a popular modern, statically typed high-level programming language that allows writing performant software while still ensuring memory safety, which aligns with the challenges to the adoption of the Semantic Web.
+Implementations existed for C++ [@hdtcpp] and Java [@hdtjava].
+We present the first (to the best of our knowledge) implementation of HDT in Rust, which is a popular modern, statically typed high-level programming language that allows writing performant software while still ensuring memory safety, which aligns with the challenges to the adoption of the Semantic Web.
 The Rust HDT library is used through the included Sophia adapter by the RickView [@rickview] RDF browser to publish large knowledge bases, for example LinkedSpending [@linkedspending] at <https://linkedspending.aksw.org>, which previously suffered from frequent downtimes when based on a SPARQL endpoint.